-Engagement Ring Settings and Designs
+Engagement Ring Designs

 There’s a lot to consider when it comes to selecting the perfect engagement ring.
 Familiarizing yourself with the 4C’s of diamonds and understanding diamond shapes is only the starting point.
 Besides the main central diamond, the ring’s setting helps determine its ultimate look.
 While some ring settings can elevate your diamond’s brilliance, others can make the central stone look bigger or smaller.
 From the classic solitaire setting to the more contemporary minimalist geometric style, there’s an engagement ring design for everyone.
 Here’s a look at some of the most popular engagement ring settings and designs.